 On top of this, getting your cotton undies damp will cause them to stretch out, and if you're committed to the same pair for multiple days, whether you're on a backpacking trip or long flight around the world, this could cause discomfort and chafing.

 On the other hand, cotton has a few great qualities.
-It's breathable and natural, which is why many gynecologists suggest cotton for women's undergarments.
+It's breathable and natural, which is why some gynecologists suggest cotton for women's undergarments.
+Great for everyday use, they just aren't our recommendation for travel and active use.

 So, What Should I Do?